Kevin Lokko: Dover Athletic

-Harrogate Town
+Harrogate Town and Aldershot Town

 Lokko returned to the Football League by signing for League Two club Harrogate Town on a two-year contract on 14 August 2020.
 Harrogate's assistant manager, Paul Thirlwell, stated the club had been monitoring Lokko's availability after being impressed by his performances against Dover the previous season.
 He scored on his Harrogate debut in the club's 2–2 draw with Grimsby Town in the EFL Trophy on 8 September 2020.
 Lokko played a peripheral role during the 2020–21 season, making eight appearances and scoring two goals in all competitions.
 With one year remaining on his contract, Lokko was informed at the end of the season that he was free to look for another club.

-Aldershot Town

 Ahead of the 2021–22 season, Lokko signed a two-year contract with National League club Aldershot Town on 16 July 2021 and was appointed vice-captain.
 He made five appearances in the opening month of the season before sustaining an injury during the warm-up ahead of a 2–1 home defeat to Solihull Moors on 11 September 2021.
 After a six-month absence, he briefly returned to the first team in March 2022, making a total of eight appearances over the course of the season.
 Lokko left the club by mutual consent in May 2022.

-Farnborough
+Farnborough and Maidenhead United

 Following his departure from Aldershot, Lokko agreed to join National League South club Farnborough in May 2022.
 He stated he felt he had "a lot to prove" after an injury-hit season at Aldershot and a step down in division.
 Lokko was appointed joint-captain and made 53 appearances in all competitions, scoring three goals.
 Farnborough finished the season in 12th, recording the fifth-best defensive record in the league with 17 clean sheets.
 He was subsequently named in the National League South Team of the Season.

-Maidenhead United

 Lokko signed for National League club Maidenhead United on 22 May 2023.
 Over two seasons with the club, he made 59 appearances and scored eight goals.
 Maidenhead were relegated to National League South on the final day of the 2024–25 season, after which Lokko announced he would be leaving upon the expiry of his contract in May 2025.